 Some other free campgrounds may be outside of NSW National Parks and therefore may not require a booking or charge booking fees.
 Either way, it’s always important to check before you head off on your camping trip.

-Is it illegal to free camp in NSW?
+Is free camping illegal in NSW?

 If you don’t want to be camping illegally, you need to be pitched up at an official campground, or private property, or somewhere that has a plan of management that incorporates wild camping.